 New Mexico courts are not allowed to discriminate on child custody, visitation, or other issues on the basis of gender, sexual orientation, or sexual identity.
 Still, same-sex couples sometimes face a different family dynamic than other couples.

-If both parties adopted a child, the court will treat both of them like any other parents.
-This fact is true if one or both parents might not be the biological parent of the child.
+If both parties adopted a child, the court will treat both of them as any other parent.
+This fact is true if one or both parents might not be the child’s biological parent.
 Sometimes, one person is the biological parent of the child from a previous relationship, and the new spouse in these same-sex marriages serves as a stepparent to the child.

 New Mexico does not always require a stepparent to legally adopt the other parent’s biological or adopted child.
-If you can show the court that you had a psychological bond with the child unprovided emotional and financial support, the court might find that you have some parental rights to the child.
+If you can show the court that you had a psychological bond with the child and did not provide emotional and financial support, the court might find that you have some parental rights to the child.
 Of course, such a finding can subject you to court-ordered child support.

 Attorney Bob Matteucci has the experience necessary to protect your rights in a same-sex divorce.
-Contact our office today to schedule your initial consultation.
+Contact him today to schedule your initial consultation.